 The RNTF’s Play Reading module is coordinated by director Bobi Pricop.

-Laboratory Capsules Inside Romanian Theater Faculties
+Laboratory Capsules Inside Romanian theatre Faculties

-Spaces for laboratory and research par excellence, spaces for testing little-explored work formulas, spaces for expanding the specific sensibility of the experiment, the Theater Faculties all about the country will provide an opportunity for encounters between established artists, graduates and students.
+Spaces for laboratory and research par excellence, spaces for testing little-explored work formulas, spaces for expanding the specific sensibility of the experiment, the theatre Faculties all about the country will provide an opportunity for encounters between established artists, graduates and students.
 For two days, an authority in the field of performing arts in Romania and a graduate of the faculty will lead an applied laboratory, using a specific methodology.
 The laboratory capsules will turn into mini-centres for research and exploration, offering students the opportunity to approach new models of performance pedagogy.

 RNTF Debates

-The National Theater Festival will host, just like all its previous editions, a series of debates on topics of great interest in the performing arts in Romania.
+The National theatre Festival will host, just like all its previous editions, a series of debates on topics of great interest in the performing arts in Romania.
 The debates offer a framework for analysis and reflection on important topics for specialists in the field and for audiences.
 Work ethics in performance institutions; redefining dramaturgy and reconfiguring the position of the playwright in the theatre of today; what and how we document in theatre are some of the topics to be tackled during the debates.

 Focus on the National Dance Centre Bucharest